MusicAeterna

-MusicAeterna (stylized as musicAeterna; from Latin musica aeterna 'eternal music') is an orchestra and choir based in Saint Petersburg.
+musicAeterna (or Musica Aeterna; from Latin musica aeterna 'eternal music') is an orchestra and choir based in Saint Petersburg.
 The ensemble was founded by conductor Teodor Currentzis and is known for its historically informed performances and stylistic diversity, ranging from early to contemporary classical music.

 History

 Formation and Novosibirsk period (2004–2011)

-MusicAeterna was founded in 2004 when Greek-born conductor Teodor Currentzis was appointed senior conductor of the Novosibirsk Opera and Ballet Theatre.
-Working with chief choirmaster Vyacheslav Podyelsky, Currentzis established a choir, initially called The New Siberian Singers, as well as the MusicAeterna orchestra.
+musicAeterna was founded in 2004 when Greek-born conductor Teodor Currentzis was appointed senior conductor of the Novosibirsk Opera and Ballet Theatre.
+Working with chief choirmaster Vyacheslav Podyelsky, Currentzis established a choir, initially called The New Siberian Singers, as well as the musicAeterna orchestra.
 The first line-up of the ensemble featured 39 musicians in the orchestra and 27 singers in the choir.

 The ensemble made its debut on January 31, 2005, performing works by Couperin, Tchaikovsky, Cavalieri, Ives, Bach, and Pärt alongside fragments from Purcell's Dido and Aeneas, Mozart's Requiem, and Brahms's German Requiem.
 Their first full opera production was Dido and Aeneas in March 2005.

 Early achievements included their international debut at the ACT New Russian Arts Festival in London in November 2005, performing Dido and Aeneas and Shostakovich's Symphony No. 14, as well as a 2006 production of Prokofiev's Cinderella, which earned Currentzis his first Golden Mask award.

 In 2008, the ensemble began recording for Outhere Music's Alpha label, starting with Dido and Aeneas.

-MusicAeterna gained international recognition for their historically informed performances, particularly their production of the Mozart–Da Ponte trilogy, which was performed using period instruments.
+musicAeterna gained international recognition for their historically informed performances, particularly their production of the Mozart–Da Ponte trilogy, which was performed using period instruments.